How To Start Conversations

 General ways to start a conversation

-Before I get into the various ways you can initiate a conversation, I'll refer you to my quick disclaimer about the use of examples.
+First, I'll refer you to my quick disclaimer about the use of examples.
 I've also kept the examples a bit generic.
 Talking like this is often fine, and you don't need to always come up with extremely colorful, creative opening lines.

 These lines can be used on individuals or groups.
 I also wrote a short article that more specifically talks about joining group discussions.
 There's some definite overlap with this article, but it covers some additional ideas related to that topic.